apache/jena-site/source/documentation/rdf-star/__index.md

 ## RDF-star

-RDF-star syntax for embedded triples is added to the parsers for Turtle, N-Triples, TriG and N-Quads.
+RDF-star syntax for quoted triples is added to the parsers for Turtle, N-Triples, TriG and N-Quads.

-Datasets may have graphs that have embedded triples that refer to triples anywhere, not just in the same graph.
+Datasets may have graphs that have quoted triples that refer to triples anywhere, not just in the same graph.

 ## SPARQL-star

-Matches for embedded triples:
+Matches for quoted triples:

 ```sparql
 SELECT ?name { <<:john foaf:name ?name >> dct:source <http://example/directory> }